-- 136. On information and belief, on or about March 14, Bulls met with Chief Grants Management Officers and reported approximately 945 terminated grants.
-Bulls forwarded the grant terminations to ICs in batches for issuance of termination letters. - 137.
-On information and belief, NIH has terminated more than 100 grants at plaintiffs' public institutions since January 20, 2025, on the grounds that the grants' research programs relate to subject matters that the Administration does not want as the subject of scientific inquiry. - 138.
-Plaintiffs' universities have received grant termination letters that include the boilerplate termination language provided by Bulls to the ICs. - 139.
-These grants support a wide range of scientific inquiry, and were awarded after a thorough review process for scientific merit, consistency with agency priorities and other qualities. - 140.
-On information and belief, the decision to terminate each of these grants was made without the input-or even knowledge-of the NIH program officers who manage the grants.
-In other words, NIH terminated these grants without consulting with the NIH career scientists with scientific knowledge about the research being funded. - 141.
-On information and belief, to date, NIH has yet to identify any basis for its alleged changes in priorities, other than the Executive Orders and the Administration's political views on certain foreign countries, vaccine hesitancy, and the COVID-19 pandemic.
+- 152. Upon information and belief, on or about March 14, Bulls met with the ICs' Chief Grants Management Officers and reported approximately 945 terminated grants.
+Bulls forwarded the grant terminations to ICs in batches for issuance of termination letters. - 153.
+Upon information and belief, NIH has terminated more than 100 grants at plaintiffs' public institutions since January 20, 2025, in accordance with the Challenged Directives. - 154.
+Plaintiffs' universities have received grant termination letters that include the boilerplate termination language provided by Bulls to the ICs. - 155.
+These grants support a wide range of scientific inquiry and were awarded after a thorough review process for scientific merit, consistency with agency priorities, and other qualities. - 156.
+Upon information and belief, actors outside NIH have identified the grants that should be terminated based on the Challenged Directives and their broad implementation, and the grants have been terminated without the input-and sometimes without the knowledge-of the NIH program officers who ordinarily manage the grants.
+In other words, NIH terminated these grants without consulting with the NIH career scientists with scientific knowledge about the research being funded. - 157.
+Upon information and belief, to date, defendants have yet to identify any basis for its alleged priorities, as reflected in the Challenged Directives, other than the Executive Orders and the Administration's political views on certain subjects. - 158.
+Upon information and belief, defendants have not made or finalized any change in NIH agency or IC priorities as identified in either the NIH's strategic plan or NIHGPS.